logfellow/logstash-logback-encoder/README.md

 For example, if the write timeout is set to 30 seconds, then a task will execute every 30 seconds to see if 30 seconds has elapsed since the start of the current write operation.
 Therefore, it is recommended to use longer write timeouts (e.g. > 30s, or minutes), rather than short write timeouts, so that this task does not execute too frequently.
 Also, this approach means that it could take up to two times the write timeout before a write timeout is detected.

+The write timeout must be >0.
+A timeout of zero is interpreted as an infinite timeout which effecively means "no write timeout".

 This setting accepts a Logback Duration value - see the section dedicated to [Duration Property](#duration-property) for more information about the valid values.